equinor/radix-public-site/public-site/docs/src/docs/topic-concepts/index.md

 ## Job

 A [job](../../guides/configure-jobs/) represents an on-demand and short lived container/process, running within an [environment](#environment), that performs a set of tasks and exits when it is done.
-Jobs are defined in the [`radixconfig.yaml`](../reference-radix-config/#jobs) file.
+Jobs are defined in the [`radixconfig.yaml`](../../references/reference-radix-config/#jobs).
 They share the same configuration as a component with a few exceptions; a job does not have publicPort, ingressConfiguration, replicas, horizontalScaling and alwaysPullImageOnDeploy.
 A job has two extra configuration options; [`schedulerPort`](../../guides/configure-jobs#schedulerport) (required), which is the port the [job-scheduler](../../guides/configure-jobs#job-scheduler) will listen to, and [`payload`](../../guides/configure-jobs#payload) (optional), which is a directory in the container where the payload, sent via the job-scheduler, is mounted.

-Radix creates a [job-scheduler](../../guides/configure-jobs#job-scheduler) service for each job defined in [`radixconfig.yaml`](../reference-radix-config/#jobs).
+Radix creates a [job-scheduler](../../guides/configure-jobs#job-scheduler) service for each job defined in [`radixconfig.yaml`](../../references/reference-radix-config/#jobs).
 The job-scheduler is a web API that you use to create, delete and monitor containers from the Docker image built or defined for the job.
 HTTP requests to the job-scheduler can only be sent by components running in the same application and environment.

 When creating a new job, a payload with arbitrary arguments can be specified in the body of the HTTP request to the job-scheduler.
 The payload is a string and can therefore contain any type of data (text, json, binary) as long as you encode it as a string, e.g. base64, when sending the request to the job-scheduler, and decode it when reading it from the file in the container where the payload is mounted.